jgoerzen/docker-qemu-dos/README.md

    - `G:` and `H:` are mounted in the DOS image by the default startup scripts, though it would be easy to mount the others as well.
    - Child images may, but are not required to, follow this convention:
+- `G:` and `H:` are copied to the local `D:` filesystem for those images that do not have the ability to mount the Samba drive.

 This image uses supervisor; please see the supervisor/ directory for examples.
 Adding your own processes is very simple.